RTEMS/rtems-docs/user/tools/tester.rst

 parallel.
 A hardware debug tool like a BDM or JTAG pod can manage only a single test at once so the tests need to be run one at a time.

-The test framework manages the test jobs and orders the output in the report log in test order.
+The test framework manages the test jobs and orders the output in the log in test order.
 Output is held for completed tests until the next test to be reported has finished.

 Command Line Help